CodeHunter2006/CodeHunter2006.github.io/_posts/2022-03-15-English_scene_work_communicate.md

   - clould you help to do ...

 - Processing something

   - Checking
   - Doing xx stuff
   - Handling
   - Investigate
   - Researching
   - I'm already on it.

+- Ask for progress
+  - any luck with ...?